KIT-TVA/Vari-Joern/README.md

   - Can be installed via `pipx install kmax` (see https://github.com/paulgazz/kmax)

 ### Using the Docker container
 Vari-Joern can be run using Docker.
-To do so, first build the Docker image, for example with the following command executed from the repo's root directory:
+To do so, first build the Docker image, for example with the following command, executed from the repo's root directory:
 ```shell
 docker build -t vari-joern .